iqbalfn/exec-php/README.md

 The `Function` arguments called with this arguments:

-a. `Mixed`.
+1. `Mixed`.
 Error message.
-b. `Object`.
+2. `Object`.
 Exec-php object that contain all user php defined function.
-c. `String`.
+3. `String`.
 Printed string when requiring user php file.

 exec-php object
 ---------------